 Stathis Koremtas holds his trophy at the 2017 World Brewers Cup, where he took third place.
 Credit: Stathis Koremtas

-Stathis Koremtas is the 2018 Greece Greece National Brewer’s Cup Champion.
+Stathis Koremtas is a four-time Hellenic Brewer’s Cup Champion, including the winner of the 2022 competition.
 He is also a barista at Taf and tells me how he prepares a V60 there.